conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

   4. Process 3 continues until the migration is sufficiently complete and the change is applied to the global pinning file via a PR.

 Sometimes, you might get a migration PR for your package that you don’t want to merge.
 In that case, you should put that PR in draft status but should never close it.
-If you close the PR, it makes the bot consider that another PR implementing the migration is merged instead, letting the migration continue iterating on the graph; however, the downstream dependents fails because the parent (the one we closed the PR of) didn’t really get built.
+If you close the PR, it makes the bot think that another PR implementing the migration is merged instead, letting the migration continue iterating on the graph; however, the downstream dependents fail because the parent (the one we closed the PR of) didn’t really get built.
 Another reason why it is good to keep the PR open or in draft status is that people might help with it if they want in the future.